b4n9z/DeathPulse/README.md

   decrease: #decrease HP player when death with certain type
     enabled: false #true or false, when true, player can decrease their HP
     per_death: 2 #HP decrease per player death
+    day: #Decrease day settings
+      enabled: false #true or false, when true, decrease day is active
+      type: "minecraft" # "real" for real-world days, "server" for server uptime days
+      days: [ 5, 7 ] #List of days (as multiples) when decrease day is active
+      amount: 10 #HP decrease per death on decrease day
     min: #HP minimum player when always death with decrease type
       enabled: false #true or false, when true, player has min HP limit, when false, player with 0 HP getting ban
       amount: 2 #Min HP player limit
-      banTime: 24 #Ban time in hours
+      banTime: 24 #Ban time in real life hours

 death:
   must_difference: true #true or false, when true, player must die with different way to gained HP